 - 1. Development which contributes towards the improvement of existing, or the provision of new, accessible open space, sport and recreation facilities will be encouraged. - 2.
 The loss of existing open space, sport and recreation facilities for any other use than for the community's benefit will not be supported.
 Exceptions may be made if the open spaces or facilities are identified as surplus to demand, or that alternative provision of an equivalent or better standard can be provided in a suitable location, or a contribution towards new or improved facilities elsewhere would be demonstrably preferable. - 3.
-Where appropriate, new development proposals will be expected to provide functional on-site open space and/or sports facilities that are of an adequate size, or to provide contributions towards new or improved sports and recreational facilities elsewhere within the village.
+As appropriate to their scale, nature and location, new development proposals will be expected to provide functional on-site open space and/or sports facilities that are of an adequate size, or to provide contributions towards new or improved sports and recreational facilities elsewhere within the village.